AnimeshTimsina/kochanet_pas/README.md

    > Your OTA (Over The Air) updates must always follow the app store's rules.
 You can't change your app's primary functionality without getting app store approval.
 But this is a fast way to update your app for minor changes and bug fixes.

 9. Done!
 Now that you have created your production build, submitted it to the stores, and installed EAS Update, you are ready for anything!

+## Challenges

+1. Making expo app work with Credentials authentication of next-auth without auth proxy in development and production environments.
+I added cookies to store redirect URL to support dynamic expo urls as IP may change on localhost which changes expo url and subsequently deep link urls as well.

+2. Using Prisma Accelerate for caching and connection pooling and making prisma work on edge.
+Vercel middlewares run and edge and prisma doesn't work on edge out of the box.
+This was a major challenge to overcome.